-Important It is recommended that you have the optional controller cache backup battery modules installed if you use controller cache.
-Using controller cache with no battery backup could result in data loss if there is a power failure.
+Important: It is recommended that you have the optional controller cache backup battery modules installed if you use controller cache.
+Using controller cache with no battery backup could result in data loss in the controller cache if there is a power failure.